*This post has been updated on 20/09/17 to reflect the changes in the numbers

 I love drags, I ❤️ RuPaul’s Drag Race and I love making lists so this post was another logical step for quite a while in my to-do’s list and finally I got some time to put it together.
 To give you a little background, I totally remember the first time I went to New York – towards the end of 2008 – and seeing a billboard in Times Square with RuPaul’s face announcing the show that would be first aired on February next year.
 I have seen many drag shows in Madrid, New York or Berlin but being on TV is something else – braver, clever and probably funnier.

-Take this drag queens seriously, they are taking over the social media.
+Take these drag queens seriously, they are taking over the social media.

 Adore Delano (Season 6) has built a mega strong social media base but that is not due only to her participation on RuPauls but also because he was an American Idol contestant on 2008.
-She also has 339K subscribers on Youtube (with 62,8 Million views on her channel according to Social Blade) and 257K followers on Twitter.
+She also has 459K subscribers on Youtube (with over 69 Million views on her channel according to Social Blade) and 257K followers on Twitter.

 Originally Roy Haylock (Season 6), Bianca del Rio is the second biggest Instagram RuPaul’s drag.
 I think she is the one that is a professional comedian (a very good one).